 After you have soaked the beans, you can start sautéing the ingredients.
 This is the delicious flavor in the recipe!

 - When choosing a beer for this Borracho bean recipe, look for Mexican beer.
-A Mexican dark lager or a Mexican modelo are perfect.
+A Mexican dark lager or a Mexican Modelo is perfect.
 It should say either one of these words on the can or bottle.

 - Remember to soak the pinto beans (or use the quick soak method that I talked about above).
 If you skip this step, the beans may take a long time to cook.